 Queen Mary in April, 1978

-My family and myself visited the Queen Mary in April, 1978.
-While I
+My parents visited the Queen Mary in April, 1978.
+The tour led from stem

 to stern, from funnel to the very bottom of the ship by a tour guide